kata-containers/kata-containers/kata-deploy/README.md

     + [Kata cleanup](#kata-cleanup-)

-[kata-deploy](kata-deploy) provides a Dockerfile which contains all of the binaries and artifacts required to run Kata Containers, as well as reference daemonsets which can be utilized to install Kata Containers on a running Kubernetes cluster.
+[kata-deploy](kata-deploy) provides a Dockerfile, which contains all of the binaries and artifacts required to run Kata Containers, as well as reference daemonsets, which can be utilized to install Kata Containers on a running Kubernetes cluster.

 Note, installation through daemonsets only succesfully installs `kata-containers.io/kata-runtime` on a node if it uses either containerd or CRI-O CRI-shims.